-The dependent t-test (also called the paired t-test or paired-samples t-test) compares the means of two related groups to detect whether there are any statistically significant differences between these means.
+The dependent t-test (also called the paired t-test or paired-samples t-test) compares the means of two related groups to determine whether there is a statistically significant difference between these means.

 You need one dependent variable that is measured on an interval or ratio scale (see our Types of Variable guide if you need clarification).
 You also need one categorical variable that has only two related groups.

 A dependent t-test is an example of a "within-subjects" or "repeated-measures" statistical test.
-This indicates that the same subjects are tested more than once.
-Thus, in the dependent t-test, "related groups" indicates that the same subjects are present in both groups.
-The reason that it is possible to have the same subjects in each group is because each subject has been measured on two occasions on the same dependent variable.
-For example, you might have measured 10 individuals' (subjects') performance in a spelling test (the dependent variable) before and after they underwent a new form of computerised teaching method to improve spelling.
+This indicates that the same participants are tested more than once.
+Thus, in the dependent t-test, "related groups" indicates that the same participants are present in both groups.
+The reason that it is possible to have the same participants in each group is because each participant has been measured on two occasions on the same dependent variable.
+For example, you might have measured the performance of 10 participants in a spelling test (the dependent variable) before and after they underwent a new form of computerised teaching method to improve spelling.
 You would like to know if the computer training improved their spelling performance.
 Here, we can use a dependent t-test because we have two related groups.
-The first related group consists of the subjects at the beginning (prior to) the computerised spell training and the second related group consists of the same subjects, but now at the end of the computerised training.
+The first related group consists of the participants at the beginning (prior to) the computerised spell training and the second related group consists of the same participants, but now at the end of the computerised training.

 The dependent t-test can be used to test either a "change" or a "difference" in means between two related groups, but not both at the same time.
 Whether you are measuring a "change" or "difference" between the means of the two related groups depends on your study design.
 The two types of study design are indicated in the following diagrams.

-The dependent t-test can look for "differences" between means when subjects are measured on the same dependent variable under two different conditions.
-For example, you might have tested subjects' eyesight (dependent variable) when wearing two different types of spectacle (independent variable).
+The dependent t-test can look for "differences" between means when participants are measured on the same dependent variable under two different conditions.
+For example, you might have tested participants' eyesight (dependent variable) when wearing two different types of spectacle (independent variable).
 See the diagram below for a general schematic of this design approach (click the image to enlarge):